gipi/teardown/HG553/README.md

 ## JTAG

-The pinout is the following
+The pinout (taken from the OpenWRT related page) is the following

 ```
  10 GND      9  TDI